Jackson Wink MMA Academy: History

-In 1992, after graduating from Rio Grande High School, Greg Jackson founded his own martial art, Gaidojutsu, which combines rudimentary techniques from catch wrestling and Muay Thai with basic judo locks.
+In 1992, after graduating from Rio Grande High School, Greg Jackson founded his own martial art, Gaidojutsu, which combines rudimentary techniques from Boxing, Kickboxing, and Wrestling with basic joint locks from Judo.
 His school officially turned into an MMA school in 2000.
 The gym started gaining notoriety when Diego Sanchez won the first Ultimate Fighter in 2005.

 In 2007 Jackson teamed up with long time friend and collaborator, and fellow martial artist, Mike Winkeljohn to create the academy as it stands today.
 Winkeljohn is a former professional kickboxer with a record of 25–7–2 who captured two International Sport Karate Association Championships and one Muay Thai world title.

 In December 2019, Jackson and Winkeljohn announced they would begin entertaining naming rights offers for their training facility Albuquerque, New Mexico.
 However, a price wasn't given.
 Jackson also announced they will begin offering mixed martial arts fans a chance to travel to Albuquerque, New Mexico and train like his gym's fighters.
 He said prices for personalized MMA packages would vary and stays could last a week to two weeks at a time.

 Due to COVID-19, in March 2020, Jackson Wink MMA Academy announced it would be adjusting its training.
 This includes moving to "more striking-based training" to curtail contact among fighters as well as preventing anyone who was sick or may have had exposure to COVID-19 from training at the facility.